-- Maximum capacity for each space is as follows: - Collinsville Programming Resource Center 73 occupants with tables and chairs; 155 occupants with chair seating - Collinsville Community Room 115 occupants with tables and chairs; 245 occupants with chair seating - Collinsville Blum House 42 occupants for tables and chairs; 104 occupants for chair seating (occupancies are combined totals for the main floor - individual rooms' occupancies are posted in the kitchen) - Fairmont City Community Room TBD - Fairmont City Meeting Rooms TBD - Fairmont City Pavilion 150 occupants - Although maximum capacities as determined by local fire authorities will be observed, recommended capacities will be determined by the Library based on criteria including but not limited to room setup and the comfort of the attendees. - Booking of a meeting space will be on a first come, first served basis. - Permission to use a Library meeting space does not imply Library endorsement of the aims, policies, or activities of any group or organization.
-Advertisements or announcements implying such endorsement are not permitted. - The Library will not be the phone contact for the event or activity.
+- Maximum capacity for each space is as follows: - Collinsville Programming Resource Center 73 occupants with tables and chairs; 155 occupants with chair seating - Collinsville Community Room 115 occupants with tables and chairs; 245 occupants with chair seating - Collinsville Blum House 42 occupants for tables and chairs; 104 occupants for chair seating (occupancies are combined totals for the main floor - individual rooms' occupancies are posted in the kitchen) - Fairmont City Community Room TBD - Fairmont City Meeting Rooms TBD - Fairmont City Pavilion 150 occupants - Although maximum capacities as determined by local fire authorities will be observed, recommended capacities will be determined by the Library based on criteria including but not limited to room setup and the comfort of the attendees. - Booking of a meeting space will be on a first come, first served basis. - Permission to use a Library meeting space does not imply Library endorsement of the aims, policies, or activities of any individual, group, or organization.
+Advertisements or announcements implying such endorsement are not permitted. - Rentals that open attendance to the public must include the following wording on all advertisements, promotional materials, social media posts, and other similar promotions: "While open to the public, this event is a private rental.
+The Mississippi Valley Library District does not endorse the aims, policies, or activities of any individual, group, or organization renting space in the Library." - The Library will not be the phone contact for the event or activity.
 The library's name, address, telephone number, or URL may not be used as the address or headquarters for any group using the library. - Solicitation, admission or other charges, money raising activities, and/or sales are not allowed.
 This guideline is waived for all Library related programs or Library fundraising activities. - Standing reservations for groups may be made for up to a one year period.
 It is the responsibility of the group to re-apply at the end of this time. - Meeting space requests need to be submitted to and approved by the Assistant Director, Circulation Supervisor, or Blum House Manager at least one week prior to the activity. - Meeting space may be provided for groups of children that are supervised by adults at the ratio of one adult for every seven children.
 Groups with members under the age of 18 must have an adult sponsor in attendance at all times during their meetings. - Rentals for private gatherings will be charged a fee as set by the Executive Director. - Public information meetings are to be open to the public and free of charge for attendees.
 No fee shall be charged or donation solicited as a condition of entry.
+Reviewed and Approved, 3/19/2018.
+Revised 7/17/2023.